clasqm/freedos-repo/Development.md

 + [Aida](./zip/aida.zip) v2.14-0202 - DOS System Information Tool.
     + A must-have system information tool
     + Detects lots of hard and soft wares, including all the latest (c.
 2004) technology.
     + Gives you more than other infoprogs
+    + *Update: This 16-bit program claims to detect a multitasking environment in bare FreeDOS and refuses to run.
+I am investigating.*

 ![aida](./imgs/aida.png)